luna/luna-book/introduction.md

 ![](/assets/placeholder.jpg)

 Luna was designed as an unified environment for building and hosting visually rich domain specific languages.
+It blurs the boundaries between domains, allowing tools from different fields to seamlessly communicate and coexist.

 ## Additional resources